vespa-engine/documentation/en/tutorials/hybrid-search.md

 Ranking metric NDCG@10 for rank profile hybrid-linear-normalize: 0.3356
 </pre>

+On this particular dataset, the `hybrid-normalize-bm25-with-atan` rank profile performs the best, but the difference is small.
+This also demonstrates that hybrid search and ranking is a complex problem and that the effectiveness of the hybrid model depends on the dataset and the retrieval strategies.

+These results (which is the best) might not transfer to your specific retrieval use case and dataset, so it is important to evaluate the effectiveness of a hybrid model on your specific dataset and having your own relevance judgments.

+See [Improving retrieval with LLM-as-a-judge](https://blog.vespa.ai/improving-retrieval-with-llm-as-a-judge/) for more information on how to collect relevance judgments for your dataset.

 ### Summary

-In this tutorial, we demonstrated combining two retrieval strategies using the Vespa query language and ranking framework.
+In this tutorial, we demonstrated combining two retrieval strategies using the Vespa query language and how to expression hybriding ranking using the Vespa ranking framework.

 We showed how to express hybrid queries using the Vespa query language and how to combine the two retrieval strategies using the Vespa ranking framework.
 We also showed how to evaluate the effectiveness of the hybrid ranking model using one of the datasets that are a part of the BEIR benchmark.
+We hope this tutorial has given you a good understanding of how to combine different retrieval strategies using Vespa, and that there is not a single silver bullet for all retrieval problems.

 ## Cleanup